bg-write/spotify-clone-vite/README.md

 ## The Goal

-To deploy Zen Spotify and further flesh out its styling to make it my new go-to music player.
+To deploy Zen Spotify and flesh out its styling to make it my new go-to music player.
 I also want to learn more about Spotify's API by adding and testing out new features available to me.

 ---